 Peruse the guide to Italian consulates in the USA (click here for guide).
 It will tell you in which city each consulate is located and which states are under its jurisdiction.
 It will also tell you where there are branch locations.
 You can also visit the Italian Embassy website for a list of consulates.

-If you wish to apply through the Rome Center's Chicago office, you are encouraged to attend the visa workshop.
+To apply through the Rome Center's Chicago office, you should first attend the visa workshop.
 You will be notified by e-mail and at the pre-departure orientation in advance of the dates on which you may submit your materials to the JFRC representative (these are usually in late April or early May for Fall / full-year students and in October for Spring students).
 She will then present them on your behalf to the visa officer at the Chicago consulate upon the opening of the 90-day window.

-If you will be applying on your own ... bear in mind that there is a start date and an end date for applying for the visa; the start date is 90 days prior to the beginning of the study abroad program.
-The Fall 2014 JFRC program begins on August 27, 2014, so the earliest a student may apply for his or her visa is Thursday, May 29, 2014.
-The latest one should apply is 30 days' prior to the program's start, so Monday, July 28, 2014 is your cut-off date.
-If you have not applied by July 28th for your visa for the Fall 2014 semester, you run the risk of not getting your visa in time.
-Spring 2015 students should observe the following dates: earliest date to apply individually = Thursday, October 15, 2014; latest date = Monday, December 15, 2014.
+If you will be applying on your own in your home state ... bear in mind that there is a start date and an end date for applying for the visa; the start date is 90 days prior to the beginning of the study abroad program.
+The Fall 2016 JFRC program begins on August 31, 2016, so the earliest a student may apply for his or her visa is Thursday, June 2, 2016.
+One should apply no later than 30 days' prior to the program's start, so Friday, July 29, 2016 is your cut-off date.
+If you have not applied by July 29th for your visa for the Fall 2016 semester, you run the risk of not getting your visa in time.
+Spring 2017 students should observe the following dates: earliest date to apply individually = Thursday, October 13, 2016; latest date = Monday, December 12, 2016.

 Once you have selected the consulate to which you plan to apply, go to its website; just Google "Italian consulate in _________ (name of city)" and you should be able to get the link to its home page.
 Once you are on the consulate's home page, click the link in the upper right-hand corner to change the language to "English," then click onto "Visas" in the appropriate column.

 READ EVERYTHING CAREFULLY.
 Most consulates will require you to make an appointment; you cannot just walk in and apply for a visa.
-Schedule early even if your appointment is for a month or six weeks from the date you call.
-You should also be able to go to one of your consulate's branch locations to have all your documents notarized, then mail everything to the primary consulate for processing, but you will still need an appointment with the consular representative. **Please note that each consulate is different.
-Students applying for a visa from a consulate other than Chicago should read through the above links and check with the specific consulate through which they are applying to see if they need any other documentation.
+Schedule now even if your appointment is for a month from now.
+You should also be able to go to one of your consulate's branch locations to have all your documents notarized, then mail everything to the primary consulate for processing, but you will still need an appointment with the consular representative.

 Loyola University Chicago, John Felice Rome Center, Via Massimi 114/A, 00136 Rome, ITALY / Telephone & fax: (06) 355-881 & (06) 355 88 352